 Oklahoma Children's Theatre provides extraordinary live theatre and interactive educational experiences for young audiences.
 We inspire young people to visualize their potential, enhance family relationships and invest in the future of our communities.

-Our regular season consists of 8 productions – 7 geared for Pre-K thru 5th grade, 1 for 5th grade and up.
-Each production is performed in one of three performance spaces on the OCU campus.
+Each year we present a diverse season, with great show options for Pre-K through 6th grade.
+All productions are performed in one of three performance spaces on the OCU campus.
 We do approximately 70 performances per season, including both daytime weekday field trip performances and weekend performances for families.

 Co-Productions with TheatreOCU